droserasprout/lenovo-yoga-c930-linux/README.md

 Another solution is to prevent faulty module from being loaded on boot:

-**WARNING: This will break lots of ACPI functionality including S3/S4 sleep!**
+**WARNING: This could break some ACPI functionality!
+Use at your own risk!**
 ```
 # sudo modprobe -r ideapad-laptop`
 # echo "blacklist ideapad-laptop" | sudo tee -a /etc/modprobe.d/blacklist.conf